rutsw/newproject/README.md

 Code for the Yosi Amar website.

-Build as final project for the department of software engineering, Azrieli - The
+Builed as final project for the department of software engineering, Azrieli - The College of Engineering.

 Used technologics:
     - node.js